ecraft/warden-ldap/README.md

 ## Usage

 1. Install gem per instructions above
-2. Initialize the `Warden::Ldap` adapter:
+2. Initialize the `Warden::Ldap` adapter - this also registers the `:ldap` Warden Strategy

 ```ruby
 Warden::Ldap.configure do |c|